 TweetChat - It's probably more useful for synchronous chats on Twitter.
 However, TweetChat would definitely work as a tweet wall.
 All you would really need to do is increase the zoom on your browser so that the wall of tweets occupied the entire screen.

 TweetBeam - Aesthetically, this is a nice looking tweet wall.
-It requires Microsoft Silverlight to work properly.
 While I really like TweetBeam, I probably won't use it at events.
 My focus for tweet walls is on the content that's being posted.
 TweetBeam seems to focus more on the look and feel of things.

 Twitterfall - This site has been around for quite a while.
 I've used Twitterfall to live stream tweets at several events.
 It's extremely reliable and the font size can easily be increased for easy reading on large screens.
 In fact, it's pretty amazing how much you can do with Twitterfall, especially since it's free.